CASE STUDY:

 REUSABLE RETURNS.

-40 reusables bins with pink bin covers positioned alongside other bins, where patrons could return their items once they were finished eating.
+35 reusables bins with pink bin covers positioned alongside other bins, where attendees could return the dishes once they were finished eating.
+A further 7 bins were added in nearby thoroughfares to capture dishes that had been walked outside of the main catering area.

 Pink bins and branded signage at the washing station at the Moomba Festival 2026.